Temiloluwa8/Shopify_-Analysis/README.md

 ## SHOPIFY OVERVIEW
 The goal of this project is to analyze Shopify sales data in Power BI to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
 By designing an interactive dashboard, the objective is to help stakeholders identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.
 ## DATA SOURCE
+ The dataset used in this project was provided through a publicly available link shared by Swapnjeet Sahoo in his Power BI tutorial on YouTube.
+It includes fictional Shopify sales data for learning and practice purposes.You can access the original video and data link here:
+🔗 Swapnjeet Sahoo’s Power BI Shopify Dashboard Tutorial
 ## IMPORTANCE OF THE PROJECT
 This project helped me build hands-on skills in Power BI, particularly in:
 + Visual storytelling using real-world sales and customer data